 (3) For the purposes of this Act, the Board may make use of a facsimile of the common seal of Gold Corporation, the Mint or GoldCorp and a deed or other instrument purporting to enter into an obligation on the part of Gold Corporation, the Mint or GoldCorp, as the case may be, and to be endorsed with such a facsimile seal shall, until the contrary is shown, be deemed to have been sealed by it.

-[Clause 17 amended by No. 10 of 1990 s.
+[Clause 17 amended: No. 10 of 1990 s.
 6.]

 Schedule 2 — Transitional provisions concerning the Mint